JonasEngstrom/food_database_scripts/README.md

 #### `setup_schema.sql`

-Sets up the database `nutrtion.db` (this name is optional, but the other scripts assumes this name and will have to be changed if this name is not used).
+Sets up the database `nutrition.db` (this name is optional, but the other scripts assumes this name and will have to be changed if this name is not used).

 ##### Usage